fbugraaydin/spring-security/Readme.md

 ## Prerequisites
 - Used in-memory-db h2 to store default users that inserted while application runs(in SpringSecurityApplication)
 - Import postman collection **postman-collection.json** from project root directory.
-- Run application on port :8080 or must change postman's port too.
+- Application default port :8080 or must change postman's port too.
+- *Or you don't need anything thanks to Docker :)  Just go to Let's Run section :)*

 ## Features
 - Generate JWT token by a username & password